skyfielders/python-skyfield/documentation/coordinates.rst

  | ↕ Latitude ±90° above or below the ecliptic
  | ↔ Longitude 0°–360° measured east from March equinox

+Let’s take the ``position`` we already calculated above, which happens to measure the position of Mars as viewed from Earth’s center, and express that vector’s direction in ecliptic coordinates:

 .. testcode::

     from skyfield.framelib import ecliptic_frame